-Pursuant to its statutory tasks, API has negotiated rules concerning the relationship between the Brussels press corp and the European institutions.
+Pursuant to its statutory tasks the International Press Association (API-IPA) has negotiated rules concerning the relationship between the Brussels press corps and the European institutions.

 Here you can read / download a codification of all the existing agreements which are in force at present with the European Commission.
 You are most welcome to report to us cases of abuse or to invoke the respect of these rules in your daily professional life.

-Codification of the agreements between the Spokesman's office of the European Commission (SPP) and API
+Codification of the agreements between the Spokesperson’s Service of the European Commission (SPP) and API-IPA.

-SUMMARY OF AGREEMENTS BETWEEN THE SPOKESMAN'S SERVICE OF THE EUROPEAN COMMISSION (SPP) AND THE INTERNATIONAL PRESS ASSOCIATION (IPA)
+SUMMARY OF AGREEMENTS BETWEEN THE SPOKESMAN'S SERVICE OF THE EUROPEAN COMMISSION (SPP) AND THE INTERNATIONAL PRESS ASSOCIATION (API-IPA)

-The document below summarises the agreements reached between the European Commission Spokesperson's Service (SPP) and the International Press Association (IPA).
-It reflects the current position of the agreements between the SPP and the IPA without prejudging developments in certain ongoing discussions.
+The document below summarises the agreements reached between the European Commission Spokesperson's Service (SPP) and the International Press Association (API-IPA).
+It reflects the current position of the agreements between the SPP and API-IPA without prejudging developments in certain ongoing discussions.

 I. Information disseminated in the press room